kristinacapistrano/pohs_attendance/README.md

 # pohsattendance

-An application that will focus on approving attendance for parents of Primavera Online School
+A high school mobile application that will focus on approving student attendance.